rybafish/rybafish.github.io/config.md

 Number of characters limiting value length for ABAP style copy.
 The default value is 32.

+### abap-length (v 0.91)
+`copy-markdown: False`

+You can set copy-markdown to False to switch to pure ascii table formatting instead of markdown.

 ### connectionsFile (v 0.91)
 `connectionsFile: 'C:\Users\somepath\connections.yaml'`